null

 The reality is that packaging compliance is complex and constantly changing.
 However, creating a compliance strategy for your brand doesn’t have to be stressful or overwhelming.

 Many of the legislative pieces making headlines are actually in the early stages of development and don’t apply to most brands yet.
-This means many requirements are currently unclear and may not have even been set.
+This means many requirements are unclear and may not have been set.

-In addition, some of the more comprehensive reporting or compliance regulations will apply to only some types of business for the foreseeable future — such as large public companies.
-For most of our EcoAllies, it will be some time before major changes come into effect.
+In addition, some of the more comprehensive reporting or compliance regulations will apply only to some types of businesses for the foreseeable future, such as large public companies.

-This doesn’t mean your brand can afford to ignore compliance completely until a future date.
+However, this doesn’t mean your brand can afford to ignore compliance completely until a future date.
 These changing regulations are essential, and ensuring your business complies is critical to your long-term business growth.

 Throughout it all, EcoEnclose is here as your partner and ally.
 We’re happy to help you determine what compliance looks like for your business right now and what steps you may need to take in the future.
 So, if you have any questions or concerns about packaging compliance, please contact us anytime.